shizuo-kaji/NWayBlenderMaya/README.md

 ui_weightController.UI_WeightController()
 #

-First, create an N-Way blender deformer by the UI.
+First, create an N-Way blender deformer by selecting shapes (the last shape will be deformed) and clicking "create" in the UI menu.
-And then, also create a controller node by the UI.
+And then, also create a controller node by selecting control points and clicking "create" in the UI.
 Finally, connect output of the controller to the input of N-Way blender by clicking "Out2Nway."
 Now the target shape is deformed by moving the controller object around.
-Look at the included jpg file.
+Look at the included jpg and video files for details.

 To visualise ARAP energy, go to "Display" => "Polygon" => "Custom Polygon Display" and tick "color" and select type "emission."